Polycarbohydrate/Task-Planner/README.md

-# Task-Planner
-> [!NOTE]
-> This project is UNDER CONSTRUCTION and is not meant for day to day usage.
-It still has many bugs that I will need to figure out and fix.
-Use at your own caution!

 Task Planner is a CLI tool that allows users to add, view, remove, and edit tasks.

 Contributions of any size (to the documentation too!) are welcome!